Azure/azure-sdk-for-python/sdk/vision/azure-ai-vision-imageanalysis/README.md

 <!-- END SNIPPET -->

 By default logs redact the values of URL query strings, the values of some HTTP request and response headers (including `Ocp-Apim-Subscription-Key` which holds the key), and the request and response payloads.
-To create logs without redaction, set the method argument `logging_enable = True` when you create `ImageAnalysisClient`, or when you call `analyze_from_buffer` and `analyze_from_url` on the client.
+To create logs without redaction, set the method argument `logging_enable = True` when you create `ImageAnalysisClient`, or when you call `analyze` on the client.

 <!-- SNIPPET:sample_analyze_all_image_file.create_client_with_logging -->